PavelFalta/ujep_tui/README.md

 - Filter/search classes.
 - Toggle a very cool ASCII clock I implemented just because I can.

-Also runs offline providing you already logged in at least once before.
+Also runs offline provided you already logged in at least once before.